IBM and Stronghold Partner to Release USD-pegged Stablecoin

 One of the main concerns levied against cryptocurrency is the unrelenting price volatility inherent in the nascent asset class.
 With price stabilization, stablecoins are thought to be the solution that finally fulfills the promises of cryptocurrencies.

 Tether, another USD-pegged stablecoin, serves a similar purpose to that of Stronghold USD.
 However, the primary difference between the two is that Tether owns the USD reserves in a bank account.
-Many believe the collateral is not nearly robust enough to support the rapid increase in Tether supply.
+Many believe the collateral is not sufficient to support the rapid increase in Tether supply.
 Furthermore, many crypto investors have leveraged Tether to arbitrage the crypto markets.

 Other stablecoins, such as Basis, Dai, and Havven, leverage a different collateral model called “on-chain collateralization.”
 As opposed to Tether and Stronghold USD, these coins leverage other cryptocurrencies such as ETH to provide price stability.

 The support of IBM lends credence to the concept of stablecoins.
-Their support might just catalyze further institutional and public adoption of cryptocurrencies, which would then increase positive sentiment for the viability of cryptocurrencies as a whole.
-It is possible that the tech behemoth’s support of stablecoins can lead to a federal reserve-backed cryptocurrency.
+Their support might just catalyze further institutional and public adoption of cryptocurrencies, which would then cultivate positive sentiment for the viability of cryptocurrencies as a whole.
+It is possible that the tech behemoth’s support of stablecoins will eventually lead to a federal reserve-backed cryptocurrency.

 If Stronghold USD succeeds in gaining significant traction, we could see all hell break loose (in a good way) for the cryptocurrency markets (to the benefit of all you cryptocurrency HODLers out there).